AnietieJohnson/Deforestation-Analysis-Project-Documentation/README.md

 ![](https://github.com/AnietieJohnson/Deforestation-Analysis-Project-Documentation/blob/main/solution%20to%20task%202.png)
 ### Task 3: Countries with Forest Area Greater Than Average High-Income Group
 To answer this question effectively, I did a breakdown;
-- get "high income"  in income groupclass
+- Get "high income"  in income groupclass
-- get average of the above
+- Get average of the above
-- get name of countries that have a forest area greater than the average above.
+- Get name of countries that have a forest area greater than the average above.

 -:- Note that this is a case of having a query with  double sub query, I wrote the subquery first following the steps I layed out above